renderpro-code/tridentvisualmedia/content/about.md

 **Miller Crime Thriller Series** — Gritty, atmospheric crime fiction following Detective Miller through cases that test the limits of justice and human endurance.

-**Echoes of the Void Series** — Science fiction set at the frontier of known space, where every discovery carries the weight of consequence.
+**The SABLE Compact Series** — Science fiction set at the frontier of known space, where every discovery carries the weight of consequence.

 ## Connect